OmarMiniesy/Notes/Windows/Windows OS/Portable Executable (PE).md

 - `Text Section (.text)`: The hub where the executable code of the program resides.
 - `Data Section (.data)`: A storage for initialized global and static data variables.
 - `Read-only initialized data (.rdata)`: Houses read-only data such as constant values, string literals, and initialized global and static variables.
+Also has the import and export information.
 - `Exception information (.pdata)`: A collection of function table entries utilized for exception handling.
 - `BSS Section (.bss)`: Holds uninitialized global and static data variables.
 - `Resource Section (.rsrc)`: Safeguards resources such as images, icons, strings, and version information.